laravel/nova-docs/src/4.0/resources/repeater-fields.md

 ## Upserting Repeatables Using Unique Fields

-By default, when editing your repeatables configured with the `HasMany` preset, Nova will delete all of the related items and recreate them every time you save your resource.
+By default, when editing your repeatables configured with the `HasMany` preset, Nova will delete all related items and recreate them every time you save your resource.
 To instruct Nova to "upsert" the repeatable data instead, you should ensure you have a unique identifier column on your related models.
 Typically, this will be an auto-incrementing column or a UUID.
 You may then use the `uniqueField` method to specify which column contains the unique key for the database table:

 ```php
 /**